 C. Throw a ball from hand to hand above eye level

-D. Throw a ball from hand to hand under the knees
+D. Throw a ball from hand to hand under the knee

 E. Change from a sitting to a standing position, turning around in between

-E. Any game involving stooping, stretching and aiming (for example, bowls or bowling)
+D. Any game involving stooping, stretching and aiming (for example, bowling)

 Gaze stabilization exercises

-The aim of gaze stabilization exercises is to improve vision and the ability to focus on a stationary object while the head is moving.
+The aim of gaze stabilisation exercises is to improve vision and the ability to focus on a stationary object while the head is moving.

 Your therapist should assess you and say which exercises are suitable for you.

-1. Look straight ahead and focus on a letter (for example, an E) held at eye level in front of you.
+- Look straight ahead and focus on a letter (for example, an ‘E’) held at eye level in front of you.

-2. Move your head from side to side, staying focussed on the target letter.
+- Turn your head from side to side, keeping your eyes focused on the target letter.
 Build up the speed of your head movement.
 It is crucial that the letter stays in focus.
 If you get too dizzy, slow down.

-3. Try to continue for up to one minute (the brain needs this time in order to adapt).
+- Start doing the exercise for a length of time that brings on mild to moderate symptoms (you could use the number rating scale).
+This might only be for 10 seconds.
+Over time, you can build up to one minute (the brain needs this time in order to adapt).
 Build up gradually to repeat three to five times a day.

 You can also do this exercise with an up and down (nodding) movement.